 Hydroponic and aeroponic agriculture are further steps: they aim to obtain crops without even using the soil.

-Nell 'aeroponics, plants are even grown in the air, with nutrients sprayed directly onto the plants.
+In 'aeroponics, the plants are even grown in the air, with the nutrients sprayed directly onto the plants.
 One of the largest aeroponic greenhouses in the world is located in Nola, in the province of Naples.
-It has an area of 6.000 m26, and can provide up to XNUMX harvests a year.
+It has a surface area of 6.000 m26, and can provide up to XNUMX harvests per year.

 These techniques can save water (90% less), reduce pesticide use and produce food more efficiently.